 All active tailings facilities have a closure plan which includes long-term monitoring requirements.
 The monitoring plan for the closed Ojos del Salado tailings facilities was reviewed in 2021 and additional dam safety instrumentation was installed.
 Plans to expand monitoring activites will be completed in 2022.

 All operations are required to identify a responsible person to ensure ownership and proper management of the tailings facility.
-The RP guarantees procedures for each facility, including an Operating, Maintenance, and Surveillance (OMS) Manual and Emergency Preparedness and Response Plan, are regularly documented and made available to operations personnel.
+The responsible person ensures procedures for each facility, including an Operating, Maintenance, and Surveillance (OMS) Manual and Emergency Preparedness and Response Plan, are regularly documented, and made available to operations personnel.
 The responsible person is an appropriately qualified, experienced and site-dedicated individual employed directly by the operation.

 Tailings dams are regularly inspected by trained operators and technical staff, sometimes as frequently as several times daily, with formal documented staff inspections at least quarterly.

 Engineer of Record

 Each tailings facility has an appropriately qualified, licensed and experienced third-party geotechnical engineer to act as an Engineer of Record in the relative jurisdiction.

 Formal dam safety inspections are conducted at least annually by the Engineer of Record, and reports are issued to the responsible person for action on recommendations.

-A component of the Tailings Management Technical Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.
+A component of the Tailings Management Standard is the requirement for regular independent third-party tailings reviews, which are recognized as a leading practice for effective tailings and water dam stewardship.

-Annual site visits this year for the independent tailings reviews were completed at all operations last year except for Chapada which is planned in early 2022.
-In addition, online progress meetings with the independent reviewers and Engineer of Record (EOR) are scheduled throughout the year to closely track progress made on outstanding recommendations.
+Annual site visits for the independent tailings reviews were completed at all operations last year except for Chapada which is planned in early 2022.
+In addition, online progress meetings with the independent reviewers and Engineer of Record were completed throughout the year to closely track progress made on outstanding recommendations.